 at Columbia University.
 It still gives you a rush.

 Sign your order in ASL, or you have to write it down.

 Schoolwork never lets up and this week was particularly hard: finals were rushed because we had July 4 off.

-In the morning, I went to the Starbucks a few blocks from campus.
-All business is conducted in ASL.
-If you don’t sign, they give you a slate to write down your order.
+In the morning, I went to the Starbucks near campus.
+All transactions are conducted in ASL.
+If you don’t sign, they give you a slate to write down your order in English.

 July 4, 2019

 That evening, a bunch of us gathered on the top of a parking structure to watch fireworks shooting up all around us.
 It was a glorious capstone to a memorable month.

 I've loved being a student for these weeks and being part of the Deaf Community.
 Without a doubt, this has been one of the best experiences of my life.